-The responses from public hospitals in the rural health workforce census are crucial for several reasons.
+The responses from public hospitals in the Census are crucial for several reasons.
 Public hospitals are often the primary healthcare providers in rural and remote areas, serving a large portion of the population.
-By capturing responses from professionals working in these institutions, the census provides a clear picture of the workforce dynamics, challenges, and needs within the public healthcare sector.
+By capturing responses from professionals working in these institutions, the Census provides a clear picture of the workforce dynamics, challenges, and needs within the public healthcare sector.